saulpelan/BHSCT-PAS-Scripts/README.md

 This repo is a portfolio of the scripts I have developed for the Belfast Health and Social Care Trust PAS (Patient Administration System) Support Team to aid the maintenance of the three Patient Administration Systems.

 ## CliniCom Patient Administration System
 The three Belfast Trust hospitals each run on a PAS system called CliniCom, a mainframe system developed by Shared Medical Systems Limited (SMS UK) and now supported by [DXC Technology](https://dxc.technology).
-Clinicom was adopted by the trust in 1984/85 and was originally designed to be accessed by "dumb" terminals but is now accessed via terminal emulation software on PCs.
+Clinicom was adopted by trusts in Norther Ireland in 1984/85 and was originally designed to be accessed by "dumb" terminals but is now accessed via terminal emulation software on PCs.

 ![CliniCom AMS Function Set Menu](images/CliniCom%20AMS%20Function%20Set.PNG)